Maple Ridge Burrards upend Victoria Shamrocks, can win league title at home Friday - Maple Ridge-Pitt Meadows Times

 Maple Ridge Burrards upend Victoria Shamrocks, can win league title at home Friday

-Poised to win their first Western Lacrosse Association championship since moving here two decades ago, the Maple Ridge Burrards have the Victoria Shamrocks right where they want them.
+Poised to win their first Western Lacrosse Association championship since moving to this community two decades ago, the Maple Ridge Burrards have the Victoria Shamrocks right where they want them.

 Or is it the other way around?